bravib/rbm-mhc/README.md

 -fig : It prints motif figures (default = 0)

 ## Data retrieval from Immune Epitope Database ###

-To guide motif deconvolution in samples of interest for the user, ssRBM routine seeks in IEDB (vita 2019) a given amount of peptides labelled with the HLA-specificities expected in the sample.
-The search first targets monoallelic source data as described above.
-If less than a given amount of sequences (set by default to 300) are retrieved, the search is first extended to ``Allele Specific Purification'' MS-data, next, if the latter are not available, to all MS-data, next to data obtained by all techniques (thus e.g.\ by binding affinity assays).
-Regardless of the technique, this labelled set of sequences is chosen among ligands annotated as ``positive'', ``positive-high'' to the HLA-I alleles under consideration.
+To guide motif reconstruction in samples of interest for the user, RBM-MHC uses an amount of peptides equal to perc x sample size labelled with their HLA association.
+The current routine seeks an overlap between the sample and IEDB in such a way that these peptides can be assigned a known HLA preference.
+If there is little overlap, it adds labelled peptides from IEDB.
+The search first targets monoallelic source data as described in the paper.
+If less than a given amount of sequences (set by default to 300) are retrieved, the search is first extended to 'Allele Specific Purification' mass spectrometry (MS) data, next, if the latter are not available, to all MS-data, next to data obtained by all techniques (thus e.g. by binding affinity assays).
+Regardless of the technique, this labelled set of sequences is chosen among ligands annotated as 'positive', 'positive-high' to the HLA-I alleles under consideration.
+By the option -ba the search for labelled peptides can be instead performed in IEDB data from binding assays.